ucupumar/ucupaint-wiki/docs/index.md

 ### Blender 2.80 and above

 For Blender 2.80 and above, it's in the Ucupaint tab.
+The tab is only visible when you select an object that can have a material (mesh, curve, etc).

 |![00.b280-loc](./source/00.b280_loc.png)|
 |:--:|